 EMBO funds can be used to cover:

-- room hire, audiovisual and IT facilities essential for the conference;
+- room hire, audiovisual and IT facilities essential for the workshop;

 - grants to aid participants from countries in need of scientific strengthening.

-50 % of the total funding will be transferred to organizers approximately four months prior to the start of the workshop.
-EMBO must be notified of any significant changes to the workshop budget after it has been initially approved.
+50% of the allocated funding will be transferred to organizers approximately four months prior to the start of the workshop.
+EMBO must be notified of any significant changes to the workshop budget and/or scientific programme after it has been initially approved.

-Once the final documentation has been approved EMBO the remaining funds will be transferred.
-The final documentation has to be submitted to EMBO within six months following the end date of the conference.
+Once the final documentation has been approved by EMBO, the remaining funds (up to 50% of the allocated funding) will be transferred.
+The final documentation has to be submitted to EMBO within six months following the end date of the workshop.
 Failure to do so will result in the final payment being forfeited.

-- Final financial statement, which should include all income and expenditure for the workshop.
-(Please note that the organizer must retain receipts for five years after the workshop, for possible auditing.)
+- Final financial statement, which should include all income and expenditure for the workshop (please note that the organizer must retain receipts for ten years after the workshop, for possible auditing);

-- Statistics: total number of applicants, and the number, gender, nationality and country of residence of academia & industry participants, and of instructors and speakers.
+- Statistics: total number of applicants, and the number, gender, nationality and/or country of residence of academia & industry participants, and of instructors and speakers;

 - Participants' questionnaires: participants submit their feedback using the online EMBO questionnaire.
 Results will subsequently be shared anonymously with organizers.